mominabbass/LinC/README.md

 # Linear Probe Calibration (LinC)

-This codebase is built using [contextual calibration](https://github.com/tonyzhaozh/few-shot-learning).
-It is compatible with GPT-J, GPT-2, Llama-2, and any other language model available in [HuggingFace Transformers](https://huggingface.co/models).
+This codebase is compatible with GPT-J, GPT-2, Llama-2, and any other language model available in [HuggingFace Transformers](https://huggingface.co/models).

 ## Dependencies